Travelling Abroad for Refugees

 You will find all the essential information about the travel document for refugees in our chapter "Blue Passport".

 In principle, you can travel abroad if you hold a travel document for foreigners or stateless persons (the so-called "Gray passport").
 For most countries, however, you need a visa, plus, not all countries recognise the "Grey Passport" as a valid travel document.
-Before planning a trip, you should contact the embassy of the country in question to see whether they recognise your travel document and issue you a visa or not.
+Before planning a trip, you can contact the embassy of the country in question to see whether they recognise your travel document and issue you a visa or not.
 On the last page of this UNHCR report, you can see a list of countries which recognise the "Gray Passport".
 Whether you will be issued a visa depends on various factors such as your country of origin, nationality, your situation in Germany and alike, so it is difficult to predict the result of your visa application.

 As someone who holds a "Grey Passport", you can go to all the Schengen States without a visa and stay there for up to three months.
 You can find a list of Schengen states at auswaertiges-amt.de.